-However, the Army has now announced an end to the geographic bachelor program for stateside Army installations and Army installations in Alaska and Hawaii.
-Married Soldiers who are voluntarily separated from their families will no longer be authorized space in Army barracks..
+However, the Army announced an end to the geographic bachelor program for stateside Army installations and Army installations in Alaska and Hawaii.
+Married soldiers who are voluntarily separated from their families will no longer be authorized space in Army barracks.

-The new policy is a continued effort to provide quality housing for single Soldiers, and to create a better tool in matching up the programming and requirements for unaccompanied personnel housing.
+The policy is a continued effort to provide quality housing for single soldiers, and to create a better tool in matching up the programming and requirements for unaccompanied personnel housing.

-This change comes at a time when the Army is making numerous changes in the way it houses single Soldiers via the Holistic Barracks Strategy approved by the Secretary of the Army in January.
-The housing change for geographic bachelors supports the strategy initiative ensuring housing entitlements for single Soldiers can be met and all permanent unaccompanied personnel housing facility categories match the identified permanent party housing requirements.
+The housing change for geographic bachelors supported the strategy initiative ensuring housing entitlements for single soldiers could be met and all permanent unaccompanied personnel housing facility categories matched the identified permanent party housing requirements.